pfork/software/README.md

 ## kmleon

-`kmleon` (pronounced key-meleon) is tool that dispatches crypto operations betweend various backends.
-It is intended to replace your gpg binary so that tools traditionaly depending on gnupg (like mutt/enigmail) can use other (better?) cryptographic backends.
+`kmleon` (pronounced key-meleon) is tool that dispatches crypto operations between various backends.
+It is intended to replace your gpg binary so that tools traditionally depending on gnupg (like mutt/enigmail) can use other (better?) cryptographic backends.

-When `kmleon` is used to encrypt messages it checks if there are keys available for the recipients for the supported backends (currently PITCHFORK, opmsg, gnupg, in this order), it then dispatches the operation to the approprate backend.
+When `kmleon` is used to encrypt messages it checks if there are keys available for the recipients for the supported backends (currently PITCHFORK, opmsg, gnupg, in this order), it then dispatches the operation to the appropriate backend.
 Note currently only one backend per message is supported, all recipients have to have keys in the selected backend.
 When decrypting/verifying messages the ASCII armor headers are used to distinguish between the backends to be used.